Gus-Vilela/development-challenge-nine/README.md

-# Code Challenge Solution
+# Medcloud Code Challenge Solution

-This repository contains a solution to a code challenge.
+This repository contains a solution to the code challenge.
+The requirements provided by Medcloud can be found at the [end](#development-challenge).
 Follow the instructions below to run the project.

 ## Prerequisites
 - [Node.js](https://nodejs.org) installed on your machine.